-Program Name Program Description Number of Recipients and Average Awards Volume 2010-2011 Appropriations FY2012 Federal Pell Grants Provides grants to low-income undergraduates with the greatest demonstrated financial need.
-The 2011- 2012 maximum award was \$5,550; minimum award was \$555.
-For 2012-13, the maximum award continues to be \$5,550 and the statutory minimum is \$555; due to rounding rules and statutory changes, however, the actual minimum is \$577.
-Approximately 8.1 million recipients in 2009-2010.
-Average award was \$3,706.
-More than 76% of recipients had family income below \$30,001.
+Program Name Program Description Number of Recipients and Average Awards Volume 2011-2012 Appropriations FY2013 Federal Pell Grants Provides grants to low-income undergraduates with the greatest demonstrated financial need.
+The 2012-2013 maximum award is \$5,550; minimum award is \$555.
+For 2013-14, the maximum award is \$5,645 and the statutory minimum is \$564, but because mid-points are used for both the estimated family contribution (EFC) columns and the cost of attendance (COA) rows in constructing the schedules, the actual 2013-2014 Award Year minimum award amount for a full- time student is \$582.
+Approximately 9.3 million recipients in 2010-2011.
+Average award was \$3,833.
+More than 74% of recipients had family income below \$30,001.
 Median family income of recipients was \$16,300.
-The total volume for Pell Grants was \$34.8 billion.
-Federal appropriation of \$41.5 billion (including both discretionary and mandatory funds).
+The total volume for Pell Grants was \$34.5 billion.
+Federal appropriation of \$35.2 billion (including both discretionary and mandatory funds).
 Federal Supplemental Educational Opportunity Grants (FSEOG) Provides grants to low-income undergraduates with the greatest demonstrated financial need.
 Maximum award is \$4,000; minimum award is \$100.
 Priority must be given to students who receive Federal Pell Grants, and awards must be made first to students who have the lowest expected family contributions.
 At least 25% of FSEOG awards must come from institutional resources.
-Approximately 1.6 million recipients in 2009-2010.
-Average award was \$669.
+Approximately 1.6 million recipients in 2010-2011.
+Average award was \$620.
 Median family income of recipients was \$14,200.
-The total federal volume was \$758 million.
-Federal appropriation of \$734.6 million.
-Federal Work- Study (FWS) Provides part-time jobs to financially needy undergraduate and graduate/professional students.
+The total federal volume was \$736 million.
+Federal appropriation of \$696.2 million.
+Federal Work- Study (FWS) Provides part-time jobs to financially needy undergraduate and graduate/ professional students.
 Jobs must, to the best extent possible, be related to students' academic or career goals.
 Institutions must generally contribute at least 25% of wages paid.
-Approximately 733,000 recipients in 2009-2010.
-The average award was \$1,700.
-Of dependent undergraduate recipients, 44% had family incomes below \$42,000.
-The total federal volume was \$1.2 billion.
-Federal appropriation of \$976.7 million.
+Approximately 718,000 recipients in 2010-2011.
+The average award was \$1,668.
+Of dependent undergraduate recipients, 47% had family incomes below \$42,000.
+The total federal volume was \$1.36 billion.
+Federal appropriation of \$925.6 million.
 Federal Perkins Loans Distributes low-interest loans (5%) to undergraduate and graduate/ professional students with financial need; priority is given to those with exceptional need.
 Borrowing is subject to annual and aggregate loan limits.
 Borrowers usually repay the loans directly to their postsecondary institutions; repayments are used to make new loans.
 Institutions match at least 33% of their federal program allocations.
 Loan repayments may be cancelled for borrowers who perform certain volunteer, military, health care, or other services.
-Approximately 442,000 recipients in 2009-2010.
-Average award was \$1,852.
+Approximately 461,000 recipients in 2010-2011.
+Average award was \$1,860.
 Median family income of undergraduate recipients was \$35,400.
 New loans made for total of \$970 million from institutions' revolving funds.
 No federal appropriation since FY2006.